stephengold/SkyControl/README.md

 + the `+Y` axis points up (toward the zenith)
 + the `+Z` axis points toward the eastern horizon

-However these axis assignments can be overridden using `SunAndStars.setAxes()`.
+However, these axis assignments can be overridden using `SunAndStars.setAxes()`.

 [Jump to table of contents](#toc)